vatsalya-gupta/bgutbook/source/part_1_basic_commands/chapter_105_semicolon_logical_and_pipes.text.md

 Enough for today!
 You will probably have nightmares about leaky pipes, philosophers and Pharaohs.
 I can only recommend a good book and a cup of tea.
 Just don't read anything related to ancient cultures!

-Suggested film for the evening: Stargate (1997)
+Suggested film for the evening: Stargate (1997) - Some Unix programmers work together on a manufact that apparently shows that ancient Egyptians were familiar with the command line.